efulet/text_classification/README.md

   * Network
   * Programming language (just Programming for this aplication)

-The network are using 80 abstracts in total (20 by topic) for training and validation.
-These abstracts were downloaded from ACM Digital Library.
-20 abstracts (5 by topic) from IEEE Digital Library are used for testing the model.
+The prototype is using 80 abstracts in total (20 by topic) from ACM Digital Library for trainig and 20  abstracts (5 by topic) from IEEE Digital Library for testing.

+Currently, this prototype is implementing just Artificial Neural Networks concept.

 Requirements